benbalter/benbalter.github.com/_posts/2013-06-26-how-to-convert-shapefiles-to-geojson-for-use-on-github.md

 6. Grab the resulting GeoJSON file and commit it to GitHub
 7. Navigate to the GeoJSON file on GitHub.com to browse your map

-In addition to converting the Shapefile over to GeoJSON, the other step in there, the command in step #5 `-t_srs crs:84` ensures that by the time the data hits GitHub, it's encoded with the right [projection](http://maps.unomaha.edu/Peterson/gis/notes/MapProjCoord.html) so it can be mapped properly.
+In addition to converting the Shapefile over to GeoJSON, the other step in there, `-t_srs crs:84`, ensures that by the time the data hits GitHub, it's encoded with the right [projection](http://maps.unomaha.edu/Peterson/gis/notes/MapProjCoord.html) so it can be mapped properly.
 Need to convert multiple Shapefiles in bulk?
 Just use [this bulk Shapefile to geoJSON conversion script](https://gist.github.com/benbalter/5858851).
 Windows users?
 [You're covered too](http://blog.thematicmapping.org/2013/06/converting-shapefiles-to-topojson.html).

 ## So why's this important?